 Destinations Western Africa

-10 Shocking Things I Learnt During My Cameroon Trip
+10 Shocking Things to Learn about Cameroon

 Written by Teresa Mwangi

 When you think of the cultural intrigues of any West African country with a Francophone setting, Yaounde and Douala quickly click.
 It is logical to think along these lines because there are plenty of things to learn about Cameroon.
+It’s an interesting French-speaking country sitting between West and Central Africa.
+Thus, most of it influences come from both regions but the French way of life is in every sphere.
+Masudio Catherine a Kenyan relived her Cameroon experience on a local Facebook group, Wanderlust Diaries.
+The group with over 401,000 followers offers an open platform for members to share their personal travel experiences across the world.

+Before we look at her surprises in Yaounde, the country’s capital, here are a few facts about Cameroon.
+It is has diverse landscape that includes beaches, mountains, rainforests, and savannas.
 The country is known for its natural beauty and is home to a variety of wildlife, including gorillas, chimpanzees, and elephants.
 Cameroon also has a rich cultural heritage, with a number of different ethnic groups and languages.

 Tourists to Cameroon can visit national parks, go on safari, visit museums and cultural sites, and experience the local cuisine and music.
 Yaoundé, is home to a number of attractions, including the National Museum featuring exhibits on the country’s history and culture.
+Douala, another famous city located on the coast, is also a popular destination for tourists, famed for its bustling port and sandy beaches.

 Yaounde Cameroon